Liver-Branding Surgeon Fined More Than $13,000, Ordered To Do Community Service

 One of Bramhall's branded patients, an unnamed woman, wrote a victim impact statement shared during the sentencing hearing, The Mirror reports.

-"I just wish I could have been treated in the same way as other patients," she wrote, according to the Mirror.
+"I just wish I could have been treated in the same way as other patients," she wrote, according to The Mirror.
 "The horror of seeing the photo of my cut open body with the initials SB on the liver will forever live in my mind.
 I personally hate the thought of tattoos anyway, and the thought of someone doing this to me while I was unconscious is abhorrent."